-The approach taken in this paper can be viewed as a stochastic generalization of the work in \cite{Lessard2014, nishihara2015} that analyzes deterministic optimization methods (gradient descent, Nesterov's method, ADMM, etc.) using a dynamical systems perspective and semidefinite programs.
-Our generalization is non-trivial since the convergence properties of SG are significantly different from its deterministic counterparts and new stochastic notions of quadratic constraints are required in the analysis.
-The trade-offs involving $\rho^2$ and $H_\star$ in \eqref{eq:constMainBound} are unique to SG because $H_\star=0$ in the deterministic case.
-In addition, the analysis for (deterministic) approximate gradient descent in \cite{Lessard2014} is numerical.
-In this paper, we derive analytical formulas quantifying the convergence properties of the approximate SG.
-Another related work~\cite{hu17b} combines jump system theory with quadratic constraints to analyze SAGA, Finito, and SDCA.
-The analysis in \cite{hu17b} also does not involve the trade-offs between the convergence speed and the optimization error, and cannot be easily tailored to the SG method and its approximate variant.
+The approach taken in this paper can be viewed as a stochastic extension of the work in \cite{Lessard2014, nishihara2015} that analyzes the linear convergence rates of deterministic optimization methods (gradient descent, Nesterov's method, ADMM, etc.) using quadratic constraints and semidefinite programs.
+Notice that the analysis for (deterministic) biased gradient descent in \cite{Lessard2014} is numerical.
+In this paper, we derive analytical formulas quantifying the convergence properties of the biased SGD.
+It is worth mentioning that one can combine jump system theory with quadratic constraints to analyze SAGA, Finito, and SDCA in a unified manner \cite{hu17b}.
+However, the analysis in \cite{hu17b} does not directly address the trade-offs between the convergence speed $\rho^2$ and the optimization error $H_\star$, and cannot be easily tailored for biased SGD.
+Another related line of work that uses semidefinite programs to analyze optimization methods is built upon the idea of formulating worst-case analysis as the so-called performance estimation problem (PEP) \cite{drori2014, taylor2017,taylor2017exact}.
+It is recognized that there is a fundamental connection between the quadratic constraint approach and the PEP framework \cite{taylor18a}.
+Recently, the PEP framework in \cite{drori2014, taylor2017,taylor2017exact} has been extended for the stochastic setup \cite{taylor19a}.
+In addition, it is known that the PEP approach can also be applied to study the bias in the (deterministic) gradient descent method \cite{de2017worst}.
+It is possible to extend the results in \cite{de2017worst, taylor19a} for a PEP-based analysis of biased SGD.
+This is an interesting topic for future research.